-When having a rental contract and not owning a condominium or a house is what is called a tenancy.
+Tenancy means renting a condominium or a house without owning the object.
 When you own a condominium or a house other rules and laws apply, see Condominium.

 When you have a second hand rental, meaning that you sublet your rental apartment, the first hand tenant (you) rents out an entire living space (a whole apartment) to a second hand tenant.
 This means that the second hand tenant has exclusive and independent right to use the space.